sampsyo/home/_drafts/probablycorrect.md

 3. At the end of the day, tally up the number of times you checked, $c$, and the number of times the check came out good, $g$.
 Now, $\hat{r} = \frac{g}{c}$ is your estimate for $r$.
 4. Use a little more light statistical magic.

+TK note that random sampling is key, as I argued in a [less detailed blog post from a couple of years ago][monitoring post].

 TK what's the exact test

 TK repeated testing problem

+[monitoring post]: {{site.base}}/blog/naivemonitoring.html

 ## Even Stronger Statements